a-b-street/docs/book/src/tech/dev/README.md

   `--features importer/scenarios` from `import.sh`.
 You won't be able to build the Seattle scenarios.
 - Standard Unix utilities: `unzip` and `gunzip`
-- If you have Docker installed, you'll notice the `--raw` stage will run a container for <https://github.com/eldang/elevation_lookups>.
-If you're missing Docker, elevation data should just be skipped.

 ### The importer pipeline